 Sara Akbar, chief executive of Kuwait Energy, an independent oil and gas company focused on the region, brought to the IHS Cambridge Energy Research Associates’ annual energy conference in Houston what she called a “view from the street” on the North Africa/Middle East tensions.

-As Brent crude climbs to $118 a barrel on the back of events in Libya, Javier Blas, commodities editor, talks to Daniel Garrahan about how high prices could go if the unrest in the Middle East spreads to Saudi Arabia.
+As Brent crude climbs to $118 a barrel on the back of events in Libya, Javier Blas, commodities editor, talks to Daniel Garrahan about how high prices could go if the unrest in Middle East spreads to Saudi Arabia.
 Read more

 Reuters and Upstream are reporting what looks like good news for those relying on Libyan oil supplies.
 According to both sources, Jammal bin Nour a judge and member of the coalition that says it is in charge in Benghazi, has said:

-Just yesterday I was listening to the chief economist at the Centre for Global Energy Studies explain calmly why the oil price was unlikely to hit $150 a barrel.
-Today, it has taken a huge jump in that direction, peaking at more than $119.
+Just yesterday I was sat listening to the chief economist at the Centre for Global Energy Studies explain calmly why the oil price was unlikely to hit $150 a barrel.
+Today, it has taken a huge jump in that direction, peaking over $119.